Your Guide to Interest-Only Mortgages for Retirement Planning

 The first step in recalibrating your mortgage repayments is to evaluate your financial health.
 Take the time to:

-ist all sources of income, including salaries, pensions, and any additional earnings.
+List all sources of income, including salaries, pensions, and any additional earnings. - Examine your expenses:

 Reflect on your short-term and long-term objectives.
 Are you saving for further education?
 Or maybe for retirement?
 This is vital to determine how much flexibility you have in your budget.